 - Good source of folate, potassium and copper

-Couple these vibrant fruits and veggies with some fibre-packed quinoa, and pumpkin seeds which are a source of healthy fats, zinc and vitamin E, and you’ve got one nutrient-rich salad.
+Couple these vibrant fruits and veggies with some fiber-packed quinoa, and pumpkin seeds which are a source of healthy fats, zinc and vitamin E, and you’ve got one nutrient-rich salad.
 Particularly helpful for boosting immunity especially at this time of year during cold and flu season.

 Expert Tips: How to Remove Pomegranate Seeds